sushidev-team/laravel-ardor/README.md

 This package for Laravel provides an integration to the [ardor blockchain](https://ardorplatform.org/).
 For information about the changes please have a look into the [CHANGELOG.md](CHANGELOG.md).

+This project was ranked at [5th place at the Ardor Community Hackathon](https://www.nxter.org/ardor-hackathon-2020-the-winners-announced/)

 [!!!
 ATTENTION: This project is still work in progress !!!]

 ## About